1. Users, Groups and Roles#

 Important

-TrustView distinguishes between a user and a contact.
-A contact in TrustView is an identity you can check out a certificate to without remembering the e-mail and phone number of the contact.
-A contact cannot log in to TrustView.
+TrustView distinguishes between a user and a (external) contact.
+A contact in TrustView is an identity you can checkout a certificate to, without remembering the e-mail and phone number of the contact.
+An (external) contact cannot log in to or gain access to TrustView.

 Click New user from the user list and fill out the information.